DanialArab/LLM/Finetuning Large Language Models/readme.md

 returns me back

         Using padding:  [[12764, 13, 849, 403, 368, 32], [42, 1353, 1175, 0, 0, 0], [4374, 0, 0, 0, 0, 0]]

++ Your model will also have a max length that it can handle and take in so it can't just fit everything in and you've played with prompts before and you've noticed probably that there is a limit to the prompt length and so this is the same thing and **truncation is a strategy to handle making those encoded text much shorter and that fit actually into the model** so this is one way to make it
+shorter:

+        encoded_texts_truncation = tokenizer(list_texts, max_length=3, truncation=True)
+        print("Using truncation: ", encoded_texts_truncation["input_ids"])

+returns me back:

+        Using truncation:  [[403, 368, 32], [42, 1353, 1175], [4374]]